1Password/vault-plugin-secrets-onepassword/QUICKSTART.md

 SHA256_CHECKSUM=$(shasum -a 256 .vault/plugins/op-connect | cut -d ' ' -f1)
 ```

-Register the plugin to the catalog for the Vault server:
+Next, register the plugin to the catalog for the Vault server:

 ```sh
 vault plugin register -sha256=$SHA256_CHECKSUM secret op-connect
 ```

-## Enable and configure the plugin
+### Enable and configure the plugin

 Enable the `op-connect` secrets engine at the `op/` path: